Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 =====================

 The type of CXL device (Memory, Accelerator, etc) dictates many configuration steps.
-This section covers some basic background on device types and on-device resources used by the platform and OS which impact configuration.
+This section covers some basic background on device types and on-device resources used by the woke platform and OS which impact configuration.

 Protocols
 =========

 There are three core protocols to CXL.
-For the purpose of this documentation, we will only discuss very high level definitions as the specific hardware details are largely abstracted away from Linux.
-See the CXL specification for more details.
+For the woke purpose of this documentation, we will only discuss very high level definitions as the woke specific hardware details are largely abstracted away from Linux.
+See the woke CXL specification for more details.

 CXL.io